thedatacrew/sqlserver-coding-standards/documentation/sqlstyle.guide.md

 - Do not name a table the same as one of its columns and vice-versa.
 - When creating a Many-Many view, create the name of a relationship view as PrimaryTableSecondaryTable in a singular naming.
 - Don't nest views in views.
 A view should target underlying tables only otherwise too many dependence exists and one change can break multiple things.
+- Alias for Columns should be a Single Word i.e. MyColumnAlias or if spaces are required quoted with [My Column Alias].
+String literals 'MyColumnAlias' or 'My Column Alias' or "MyColumnAlias" or "My Column Alias" are deprecated and should not be used.
+Any existing deprecated String literals shoudl be replaced.

 ### Stored procedures